gargi1907/LOOPProject/README.md

 # A Comparative Performance Analysis of Popular Algorithms in Languages you've studied

+# Abstract

+There are many programming languages existent in this world, each of them with its own pros and cons.
+C, CPP, Python are very extensively used for different purposes.
+While C and CPP have been used since a long time and are still in demand, Python has become popular in the recent times comparatively.
+This **research project focuses on the comparative analysis of these languages with other different aspects like processors, sorting techniques (Sorting refers to the arrangement of data in a particular order using a particular logic.) and amount of data given as input.**
 # Research Methodology

 The three languages that we chose for this project are  **C, C++ and Python.**